 Prior to engaging in outsourcing any noncriminal justice administrative functions, the Authorized Recipient shall: (a) Request and receive written permission from (1) the State Compact Officer/Chief Administrator2 or (2) the FBI Compact Officer3; and (b) provide the State Compact Officer/Chief Administrator or the FBI Compact Officer copies of the specific authority for the outsourced work, criminal history record check requirements, and/or a copy of relevant portions of the contract as requested.

-(Security and Management Control Outsourcing Standard for Channelers, November 6, 2014, 2.0 Responsibilities of the Authorized Recipient, 2.01, pp. 4-5.)
+(Security and Management Control Outsourcing Standard for Non-Channelers, May 2014, 2.0 Responsibilities of the Authorized Recipient, 2.01, p.
+4.)